 Monovision LASIK is used to treat people with presbyopia.
 It preserves good near and distance vision without the need for corrective eyewear.
 The procedure optimizes one eye for distance sight and the other eye for near sight.
 With a little practice, patients learn to adjust their vision to accommodate between different distances.

 One of the greatest advantages of monovision LASIK is finally having the freedom from reading glasses!
 After six to eight weeks the brain makes the vision changes automatically, without any conscious effort or awareness.
-Monovision LASIK allows patients to change the range of focus without having to constantly remove or add corrective lenses.
+Monovision LASIK allows patients to change their range of focus without having to constantly remove or add corrective lenses.

 Most patients adapt quickly and happily to this vision correction option.
 However, Monovision LASIK is not suitable for everyone.
 People entering midlife are usually the best candidates for Monovision LASIK.
 Please call our office today to set up an appointment with Las Vegas Ophthalmologist Dr. Kent Wellish to see if you are a good candidate for monovision.